 If you want really brilliant colors then add less water, more water for lighter Kool-Aid paint colors.
 The kids can even make these watercolors because it is no more than water and Kool Aid.
 You can use other brands out there as well if you already have those or the other brands are on sale, it works the same.

 - Kool Aid packets, drink mix without the sugar added – you can find a variety of colors here they will be used instead of food colors

-- Paint brushes – small ones like these are best
+- Paint brushes – small ones with little tips are best

 - Paper – watercolor paper works best

 - Small cups – I find small Dixie cups are inexpensive and the perfect size